wasp-lang/wasp/web/docs/guides/crud.md

   entity: Task,
   operations: {
     getAll: {
-      isPublic: true, // defaults to false
+      isPublic: true, // by default only logged in users can perform operations },
-    },
     get: {},
     create: {